Ryuichi Tsukamoto: Early life

 Ryuichi Tsukamoto was born on June 16, 1950, in Shiogama, the son of a black American soldier, A. Johnson, who had been stationed at a nearby military base, and a 16-year-old Japanese girl.
 It is said that Tsukamoto had trouble breathing when he was born, possibly due to complications relating to his underage mother's pregnancy.

 About a week after his birth, the Korean War broke out, resulting in his father being dispatched to Korea, where he was later killed in combat.
-At the age of 4, his mother married an American soldier in Fukuoka, with whom she later returned to the USA, leaving her illegitimate son in the care of her grandparents in Sendai.
+At the age of 4, his mother married an American soldier in Fukuoka, with whom she later returned to the US, leaving her illegitimate son in the care of her grandparents in Sendai.
 According to author Shigeru Azuchi, he was then living under his mother's surname, which, according to Azuchi, is "a common Japanese surname starting with an S."

 In 1955, a pair of American soldiers offered Tsukamoto's grandmother to adopt him.
 She initially agreed to the proposal, but later turned the offer down when the couple demanded 50,000 yen from her.
-Three years later, the grandmother passed away, and Tsukamoto was taken in by his uncle, an employee of the Japanese National Railways who had a wife and children.
+Three years later, the grandmother died, and Tsukamoto was taken in by his uncle, an employee of the Japanese National Railways who had a wife and children.

 Despite his mixed-race heritage, Tsukamoto was never bullied by his peers, who feared him due to his remarkable physical strength.
 Due to this, however, he distanced himself from others and frequently skipped school to walk alone in the fields, explored temples or hid under cars.
 His grades in every subject, with the exception of physical education where he outperformed even older students in high jumping, saw a gradual decline as a result.
 Tsukamoto also showed violent tendencies at home, where he would cut furniture with a knife or break roof tiles if he wasn't given something he wanted.